ostdotcom/website-docupony/docs/started.md

 The API documentation for the $OST powered complete blockchain toolkit for businesses.

 OST KIT alpha gives you the power to launch, manage and monitor your branded token economy powered by $OST.
-Great OST KIT alpha use cases include projects with P2P micro-payments, encouraging content creation, end-user interaction, enabling transparent incentives, rewards for your platform users, monetizing API calls to third parties, low cost cross-border payments and much [more](https://simpletoken.org/partners).
+Great OST KIT alpha use cases include projects with P2P micro-payments, encouraging content creation, enabling transparent incentives, rewards for your platform users, monetizing API calls to third parties, low cost cross-border payments and much [more](https://simpletoken.org/partners).

 OST also provides a [ruby sdk](https://github.com/OpenSTFoundation/ost-sdk-ruby) with three modules at the moment.
 A Transaction Kind module that allows one to create new transaction [kinds](https://dev.stagingost.com/ostkit-restful-api/docs/transaction.html#kind) and maintain them.
 An Address module that allows one to fetch balances on $OST, OST'(transaction fees), Ether (ETH), Branded Tokens (BT) and US dollards (USD).
 A [User](https://dev.stagingost.com/ostkit-restful-api/docs/user.html) module that allows for the creation and maintainance of end-users and their _address_uuid_ in your application, utilizing the OST enabled branded token economy.

 The SDK itself directly bridges the [OpenST-Platform](https://github.com/OpenSTFoundation/openst-platform) under the hood of the OST KIT alpha.
 Thus also giving an insight into the operations of the [OpenST-Protocol](https://github.com/OpenSTFoundation/openst-protocol).
 Find more documentation on the ost-ruby-SDK [here](https://github.com/OpenSTFoundation/ost-sdk-ruby/blob/master/README.md).

 ## Create your Branded Tokens
 OST KIT alpha enables you to design, create and manage your branded token (BT) economy.
 You may want to set just one branded token for your company or a few, depending upon your business model, range of services and product variations you offer.
-We request you to utilize the OST [FAQ](https://ostkit.com/faq) section and the developer forums on [gitter](https://gitter.im/OpenSTFoundation/SimpleToken) to ask us development related questions directly.
+We request you to utilize the OST [FAQ](https://kit.stagingost.com/) section and the developer forums on [gitter](https://gitter.im/OpenSTFoundation/SimpleToken) to ask us development related questions.
 You can also drop us a [mail](pranay@ost.com).
-This will help you understand the right approach towards achieveing a blooming and fully functional branded token economy and also help us better understand on how to serve your tokenized business requirements.
+This will help you understand the right approach towards achieveing a blooming and fully functional branded token economy and also help us understand on how to serve your tokenized business requirements better.

 ### Staking $OST and Minting Branded Tokens